 Meet Amy Kerti – Founder of Empatia Specialist Dementia Coaching

-I'm Amy Kerti, a Dementia Specialist Nurse & Mental Health Nurse with over 20 years of experience across clinical care, academic research, education, & national service development.
-My work has always focused on improving life for people with dementia & their families.
+I'm Amy Kerti, a Dementia Specialist Nurse and Mental Health Nurse with over 20 years of experience across clinical care, academic research, education, and national service development.
+My work has always focused on improving life for people with dementia and their families.

-As a Life Coach, I bring a unique blend of practical insight, advanced education & emotional support.
-I’ve led the development of four Admiral Nurse services — including a national service for young people with dementia at Imperial College London — & worked as a Consultant Nurse shaping dementia care, policy, & training across the UK.
+As a Coach, I bring a unique blend of practical insight, advanced education and emotional support.
+I’ve led the development of four Admiral Nurse services — including a national service for young people with dementia at Imperial College London — and worked as a Consultant Nurse shaping dementia care, policy, and training across the UK.

-With an additional BSc in Psychology & MSc in Cognitive Neuroscience, my approach is grounded in evidence & empathy.
+With an additional BSc in Psychology and MSc in Cognitive Neuroscience, my approach is grounded in evidence and empathy.

-I created Empatia to offer consistent, expert dementia support — helping families build the skills, resilience, & connection needed to face change with confidence.
+I created Empatia to offer consistent, expert dementia support — helping families build the skills, resilience, and connection needed to face change with confidence.

 a female dementia coach wearing a black shirt and a colourful necklace